Getting The Most Out Of Your Child’s Summer Camp

 Attempting to get your child to open up and talk about their day is in some cases more difficult than one might expect (particularly with pre-teens and teenagers).
 So if your endeavors to get more details out of their camp experience aren’t working out, then urge children to talk with their companions about how camp is going and what they’re learning there.
 Talking to others about their experiences and what they have learned will improve their retention and mastery of whatever new skills they learn at camp.

-If you want more tips on how to make the most out of your child’s summer camp experience or are interested in learning more about ISSP’s own summer camp in HCMC, please contact our admissions team for further assistance.
+If you want more tips on how to make the most out of your child’s summer camp experience or are interested in learning more about summer camp of ISSP - prestigious international school of Ho Chi Minh City, please contact our admissions team for further assistance.